 French Market Café is a lesser-known spot on Abbot Kinney.
 It’s one of those neighborhood places that only locals seem to frequent.
 They probably keep it quiet because they don’t want any non-Venice riff-raff infiltrating.
 But luckily someone let us in on the secret that is French Market Café and its really incredible patio, and now we can’t get enough of the cheval on a baguette.

 For brunch, the normally dark and vibey Charcoal opens up a wall of windows and turns bright and airy.
 All the classic brunch foods are here (burgers, hashes, benedicts), but often with a twist.
 The benedict comes with an inky black charcoal-infused hollandaise (looks scary, tastes good) and the baked potato is stuffed with bacon and eggs.
 Mandatory: ordering a round of cheddar buttermilk biscuits for the table.

-The Anchor originally gained street cred for its lobster roll (which is delicious), but it’s also hands-down the best brunch spot on Main Street.
+You might know The Anchor because of its delicious lobster roll, but this place is also one of the best brunch spots on Main Street.
 The biscuits and gravy are a must-order.
 Their playlist also deserves mention – it’s got everything from Tom Petty to vintage Bruce Springsteen.
 Another bonus?
-They offer bottomless micheladas or mimosas for $14.
+They offer bottomless micheladas or mimosas for $16.

 If you can manage to hurdle the strollers and walking canes that populate the sidewalks of Montana Avenue on a weekend, Art’s Table is worth a shot.
 Its outdoor space is coveted in this part of town.
 So grab one of their tables that line tenth street, soak up the sun and watch people walk in and out of the holistic store across the street while you day drink prosecco and eat short rib hash.